 In lieu of unpaid alimony, Mary H. Vanderbeck takes possession of the American League franchise in Detroit.
 Her ex-husband George Vanderbeck, who decided to build Bennett Park at the corner of Michigan and Trumbull Avenues, the Tigers' home the next 104 seasons, will later regain control of the team.

 During their annual meeting held at the Hotel Wolcott in New York, the American League owners endorse a new major league draft concept originally proposed by Dodger president Charles Ebbets.
 The approved plan, which is referred to the National Commission, will give second-division clubs the first pick of the available minor leaguers each season.

 The Yankees purchase Red Sox first baseman Babe Dahlgren, the player who replaces Lou Gehrig.
-During his 4-year tenure with the Bronx Bombers, the California native will compile a .248 batting average before being bought by the Braves prior to the 1941 season.
+During his four-year tenure with the Bronx Bombers, the California native will compile a .248 batting average before being bought by the Braves prior to the 1941 season.

 Without notifying the team, Joe DiMaggio enlists in the United States Army Air Forces and will not play for the Yankees again until 1946.
 Although the Bronx Bomber outfielder asked for no special treatment, he will spend most of his time out of harm's way playing baseball in America.

 White Sox shortstop Luke Appling is elected to the Hall of Fame.
 'Old Aches and Pains' holds the single-season highest average for his position, hitting .388 in 1936.

 Future National League Cy Young Award winner Mike Scott pitches a perfect game for Pepperdine against California Lutheran University.
 The right-hander, who will throw a no-hitter as a major leaguer for the Astros, will be selected by the Mets in the second round in the June draft.